Juvenile Arthritis Patients and Parents Share Their Perspectives with Health Care Leaders to Shape the Future of Drug Development

 “This is an absolutely essential meeting,” said Dr. Robert Fuhlbrigge, president, CARRA.
 “As a community of researchers, it’s not sufficient to make assumptions about patient and family needs.
 This is a very special opportunity to bring families together and dedicate time to the simple act of listening.”

-JA parents plan to participate in the JIA PFDD meeting, and a report of the findings and results
+JA parents plan to participate in the JIA PFDD meeting, and a report of the findings and results from the meeting will be posted on the Arthritis Foundation’s website.
+To learn more about the JIA PFDD meeting click here.

 About the Arthritis Foundation: